slatinsky/DiscordChatExporter-frontend/README.md

 GNU GENERAL PUBLIC LICENSE

 This product contains software provided by NGINX and its contributors.

+DiscordChatExporter-frontend is not affiliated with Discord.
+Discord is a registered trademark of Discord Inc.

 ## Contributing
 Feel free to open issues and pull requests.